bkonicek/pc-part-checker/README.md

 # PC Parts List
 I created this when I was planning to build a new PC.
 A local reseller kept a Google Sheet with his inventory and I wanted to monitor it for any price changes.

+Data is stored in a MongoDB database, and any notifications for price drops are sent using [Apprise](https://github.com/caronc/apprise).
+CI/CD is currently handled by GitHub Actions.

 This is a work in progress and is definitely not going to be pretty code.
 If you see anything especially egregious feel free to let me know.